yasuking0304/n0va-desktop-ja-patch/README.md

 ## [Reference] How to exit N0va Desktop

-Open the Windows task tray, right-click on the "N0va Desktop" icon and select "Exit" from the menu that appears (if the resource is still in English, select "Exit").
+Open the Windows task tray, right-click on the "N0va Desktop" icon and select "Exit" from the menu that appears.
 If it is in Simplified Chinese, right-click on the "人工桌面" icon and select "退出" from the menu that appears.

   ![normal](./asset/images/WS000026.JPG)<br>